Why Does My Child Only Listen When I’m Angry?

 To see if we are getting caught in this unbiblical game… Let’s evaluate:

-1. Do you give instructions, and allow your child to guess when it’s ok to disobey without consequence?
+1. Do you give instructions and allow your child to guess when it’s ok to disobey without consequence?

-2. Do you have acceptable levels of disobedience, before you determine it’s time to jump into action?
+2. Do you have acceptable levels of disobedience before you determine it’s time to jump into action?

-As we try to talk and threaten our children out of misbehaving, we are only inviting them to push us multiple times before we get to our breaking point.
+As we try to talk and threaten our children out of misbehaving, we are only inviting them to push us multiple times before we reach our breaking point.
 We become sinful and angry... and they become terrified.
 It’s an adrenaline game, and leaves the child enjoying the thrill of disobedience, even as it leads to mistrust and fear of their parents.

-If you find yourself caught in any of these behaviors, you may be in deeper sin than the kids, because Christian parenting is not meant to play out as a power bigger and stronger than the children.
+If you find yourself caught in any of these habits, you may be in deeper sin than the kids, because Christian parenting is not meant to play out as a power bigger and stronger than the children.

 But how then do we do this?
-It begins with a heart of understanding that consequences for sinful actions are not a response to the final poke that pushed you to the limit… Consequences, when consistently, reasonably, and thoughtfully applied are actually the God-ordained mechanism used for the biblical purpose of moving the heart from puffed-up pride to a humble learner; trading out sinfulness for a pattern of sinning less.
+It begins with a heart of understanding that consequences for sinful actions are not a response to the final poke that pushed you to the limit… Consequences, when consistently, reasonably, carefully, and thoughtfully applied, are actually the God-ordained mechanism used for the biblical purpose of moving the heart from puffed-up pride (unteachable) to a humble learner; trading out sinfulness for a pattern of sinning less.

 1 Timothy 3:16-17 says: